lisawilliams/doreadthecomments/readme.md

 --"[Do Read The Comments](http://blog.codinghorror.com/please-read-the-comments/)," Jeff Atwood, on his blog Coding Horror

+* Jeff has VC funding to create what he hopes will be "the Wordpress of forums," a project called [Discourse/Civilized Discourse Kit](http://blog.codinghorror.com/civilized-discourse-construction-kit/)  The source code is [here on Github](https://github.com/discourse/discourse).
+You can see Discourse forums at BoingBoing.
+Here's a [Discourse forum for Discourse users on Discourse](https://meta.discourse.org/).

 *Respondents who saw comments evaluated the article as being of lower quality—an 8 percent difference.
 In other words, authors are judged not just by what they write, but by how people respond.*

 --"[How Comments Shape Perceptions of Sites' Quality—and Affect Traffic](http://www.theatlantic.com/technology/archive/2014/06/internet-comments-and-perceptions-of-quality/371862/), Adam Felder, The Atlantic